Google Pay™

 Google Pay™ Integration Prerequisites

 Integration of Google Pay™ payment option includes registration, preparation and testing of the new payment option.
+To begin the integration process for Google Pay™ via Hosted Checkout, follow the steps outlined below, starting with the Web Developer Documentation and integration checklist.

 The dedicated Product Solution Specialist will be your partner during the integration process.